 Signs that have the words “Trespassers will be prosecuted” written on them are not strictly accurate.
 Technically you can only be prosecuted if you commit a crime.

-The crime of trespass is dealt with under section 9 of the SO Act.
-A person can be guilty of trespass if they:
+The SO Act (s 9) deals with trespassing.
+A person can be guilty of trespassing if they:

 • trespass in a “public place” and neglect or refuse to leave after being warned;